boyter/boyter.org/content/posts/first-pc.md

 ![simcity](/static/first-pc/simcity.jpeg)

 Simcity.
 I remember first seeing this being played at the school I attended at some after school class.
 I used to race ahead so I could play it having noted which PC had it.
 However they moved it around which really disappointed me.
+The alturnative being some Garfield game where you could paint him and Odie on the screen.
 It was then that I used Dr Halo and the mouse to build my own paint cities.
 I would then print them out on the dot matrix printer we had.
 I think the day I finally got my own copy of simcity was one of the happiest of my life.
 I also remember when I went to a new school I was hailed as some sort of gaming god because I knew how to get traffic in my city.

 ![wolf3d](/static/first-pc/wolf3d.png)